roytang/blog/content/post/2021/01/quotes/index.md

 There's probably a better way to organize these.
 I mean, I kind of want some kind of upvoting system like they have at bash.org (to see which quotes the three readers of this blog like), but that's a side project for another day.

 There's also a list page at [/quotes/](/quotes/) which maybe I'll add to the menus somewhere?
 For fun.

+Edit: There is also a [quotes tag](/tags/quotes/), but I haven't been maintaining it too well.